-The Crocodile Hole Report (1991) Kimberley Land Council and Waringarri Resource Centre49 we don't listen - Part 3
+The Crocodile Hole Report (1991) Kimberley Land Council and Waringarri Resource Centre 49 37

 In the circles you are part of how do you evaluate who is worth listening to?

 Do you tend to listen more to people who are like you?